Skip to main content

 Employee health and safety is vital.
 Employers must prioritise robust policies to safeguard their workforce, including mental well-being.

-Protecting the health and safety of employees is a central pillar of any people risk agenda and employers need to ensure they have robust policies and procedures in place to safeguard their workforce — including their mental well-being.
+Protecting the health and safety of employees is a central pillar of any people strategy.
+Employers need to ensure they have robust policies and procedures in place to safeguard the wellbeing of their workforce — including their mental health.

 In today’s modern, fast-paced world of work, there are a growing number of ‘unseen’ factors that can pose a threat to the mental health of employees.
 These psychosocial risks include: